Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 \subsubsection{Predictive model assessment}

 \citet{paul.held2011} suggest to evaluate one-step-ahead forecasts from competing models by proper scoring rules for count data \citep{czado-etal-2009}.
 These scores measure the discrepancy between the predictive distribution $P$ from a fitted model and the later observed value $y$.
 A well-known example is the squared error score (``ses'') $(y-\mu_P)^2$, which is usually averaged over a suitable set of forecasts to obtain the mean squared error.
 More elaborate scoring rules such as the logarithmic score (``logs'') or the ranked probability score (``rps'') take into account the whole predictive distribution to assess calibration and sharpness simultaneously -- see the recent review by \citet{gneiting.katzfuss2014}.
+The so-called Dawid-Sebastiani score (``dss'') is another option.
 Lower scores correspond to better predictions.

-In the \class{hhh4} framework, predictive model assessment is made available by the functions \code{oneStepAhead} and \code{scores}.
+In the \class{hhh4} framework, predictive model assessment is made available by the functions \code{oneStepAhead}, \code{scores}, \code{pit}, and \code{calibrationTest}.
 We will use the second quarter of 2002 as the test period, and compare the basic model, the power-law model, and the random effects model.
-First, we use the \code{"final"} fits on the complete time series to compute the predictions, which then simply correspond to the fitted values during the test period: \begin{Schunk} \begin{Sinput} R> tp <- c(65, 77) R> models2compare <- paste0("measlesFit_", c("basic", "powerlaw", "ri")) R> measlesPreds1 <- lapply(mget(models2compare), oneStepAhead, tp=tp, type="final") \end{Sinput} \end{Schunk}
+First, we use the \code{"final"} fits on the complete time series to compute the predictions, which then simply correspond to the fitted values during the test period: \begin{Schunk} \begin{Sinput} R> tp <- c(65, 77) R> models2compare <- paste0("measlesFit_", c("basic", "powerlaw", "ri")) R> measlesPreds1 <- lapply(mget(models2compare), oneStepAhead, + tp = tp, type = "final") \end{Sinput} \end{Schunk}

-\begin{Schunk} \begin{Sinput} R> SCORES <- c("logs", "rps", "ses") R> measlesScores1 <- lapply(measlesPreds1, scores, which = SCORES, individual = TRUE) \end{Sinput} \end{Schunk} Note that in this case, the log-score for a model's prediction in district $i$ in week $t$ equals the associated negative log-likelihood contribution.
+Note that in this case, the log-score for a model's prediction in district $i$ in week $t$ equals the associated negative log-likelihood contribution.
 Comparing the mean scores from different models is thus essentially a goodness-of-fit assessment: